 Field-hunting tip

-Look in metamorphic rocks, pegmatites country — that is the host setting where boromuscovite typically forms.
+Look in metamorphic rocks, pegmatites country, the host setting where boromuscovite typically forms.
 If you start seeing quartz, feldspar, tourmaline in float, you are in the right ground.
 Field specimens usually show a platy, foliated, micaceous masses habit, so train your eye for that shape before scanning the outcrop.